AscentTracker/AsTra/hw/USERS-GUIDE.md

 ----

 Each ascent is recorded to a file on SD card (poweroff before removing card).
-Filenames are in format of

- YYMMDDab.CSV

-where YY is year (with two digits, sorry Y2K), MM is month, DD is day and ab goes from AA to ZZ (there is room for 625 ascents for each day).
+Filenames are in format of  YYMMDDAA.CSV where YY is year (with two digits, sorry Y2K), MM is month, DD is day and AA goes from AA to ZZ (there is room for 625 ascents for each day).

 First line has metadata in JSON-format, rest of the lines have altitude etc data for the ascent in CSV format.